 Clarify your thoughts

-Writing is a way to explain your ideas and at times it’s hard to get them on paper.
+Writing is a way to explain your ideas, and at times it’s difficult to get them on paper.
 You need to think about what you are trying to say and the best way to say it.
-It’s a real mental exercise and a good one at that.
+It’s a real mental exercise, and a good one at that.
 Don’t worry about the number of revisions because it’s only getting you closer to your goal.

 Encouraging People to Write

-Many of us have blogs and at times, find it hard to be consistent with publishing.
+Many of us have blogs and, at times, find it difficult to be consistent with publishing.
 We feel like we are the only one out there writing about a topic and no one is reading.
-The great content that folks are producing during the 30 in 30 challenge, gives me fuel and the energy I need to start writing.
+The great content that folks will be producing during the 30 in 30 challenge, gives me fuel and the energy I need to start writing.

 Building a community